tie-set/stadle_docs/docs/usage.rst

 	from stadle import BasicClient

 The BasicClient object can then be created.
-The configuration information of the BasicClient can be set by passing a config file path through the constructor
+The configuration information of the BasicClient can be set by passing a config file path through the constructor.
+Refer to :ref:`Config File Documentation` for details on the config file parameters.

 .. code-block::
 	:linenos: